 *Please note that by entering your film, we take it on your good faith, that should your film be selected, you will honour the screening at our festival.
 Therefore we do not accept late withdrawal of films from the festival on the basis of other festivals selection or requests.
 Thank you for your understanding.

 Films not in the English language must be available with English subtitles.

-Screening copies must arrive to our office, either digitally or hard copy no later than September 7th 2017.
+Screening copies must arrive to our office, either digitally or hard copy in good time.
 This is important as all copies must be checked in advance of screening.

-Screening copies that are not digital files will be returned to the shipper by IndieCork within two weeks of the screening date.
+Screening copies that are not digital files will be returned to the shipper by IndieCork within three weeks of the screening date.